-Chase Ultimate Rewards gives you exactly that option and since most of you are getting Chase cards like the Chase Sapphire Preferred, Chase Sapphire Reserve and the Chase Ink Business Cards, this video guide shows how you can find the best possible flights for your travel and then how you can redeem them through your Chase points.
+Chase Ultimate Rewards gives you exactly that option and since most of you are getting Chase cards as the Chase Sapphire Preferred, Chase Sapphire Reserve and the Chase Ink Business Cards, this video guide shows how you can find the best possible flights for your travel and then how you can redeem your Chase points for flights.

-This guide will take you from A to Z on where to find the best possible flights and how you can use the fewest points possible to book these flights.
+This guide will take you from A to Z on where to find the best possible Chase rewards flights and how you can use the fewest points possible for Chase flights booking.

 Note to readers: This guide is meant to guide beginners through the easiest ways to redeem their Chase points for flights.
 Advanced users may not get much out of this article.

 - “Take notes” – Open up a blank document on your computer, or get a blank piece of paper out to take some notes

 - “Tally your points” – Get a feel for the points and miles you currently have